-Where each constituent article, etc. of a filed design for a set of articles is used together, the examiner should determine that the design for a set of articles complies with this requirement in cases of two article designs, two building designs and two graphic image designs, as well as in cases of combinations of these, for example, a building design and a graphic image design, a building design and an article design, and an article design and a graphic image design.
+Where each constituent article, etc. of a filed design for a set of articles is used together, the examiner should determine that the design for a set of articles complies with this requirement in cases of two article designs, two building designs and two graphic image designs, as well as in cases of combinations of these, for example, a building design and a graphic image design, a building design and an article design, and an article design.